syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 **Date values**

-You must import the 'package:intl/intl.dart' show DateFormat` package to add the date format in the range slider.
+You must import the 'package:intl/intl.dart` package to add the date format in the range slider.

 {% tabs %}
 {% highlight Dart %}